 Figure A shows the average monthly cost to receive an EDI 822 electronic account analysis statement from the largest 16 banks in the United States.
 The differentiation should surprise you.
 Two of the big money center banks offer free downloads of customer bills in any format (EDI, PDF, or CSV).
 Another money center (who the author is referencing as Bank A) charges $175.00 per month per Customer ID to send the billing information in EDI format and provides CSV’s to a very limited few.
 Even if a bank does charge a standard price to provide electronic statements, customers have a 44% chance of getting that fee waived from all but one bank – the one charging $175, according to Redbridge Analytics.

-You might be surprise that some of the major banks actually have ‘product managers’ assigned to the revenue generated from Account Analysis Statements!
-The revenue stream for these services at these banks is significant enough to be measuring the profitability and growth of this revenue stream.
-Those banks are very closely managing their services and they might be motivated to price their most efficient and lowest cost alternative at a very high price to boost profitability but they might also be enjoying the lack of transparency and low incidence of company’s third party consultants finding billing errors and unused services!
+You might be surprised that some of the major banks actually have ‘product managers’ assigned to the revenue generated from Account Analysis Statements.
+Those banks are very closely managing their services and might be motivated to price their most efficient and lowest cost alternative at a very high price to boost profitability.
+They might also be enjoying the lack of transparency.

 Since some banks are steering cost conscious clients to download a PDF version of their 450-900 pages bill and happily auto-debiting their fees each month, the need for due diligence of bank charges is great.
 Billing errors are incredibly common.
 And bank fees could be very significant… if not one of the highest vendor costs in a corporation.
 It is time for all banks to become transparent and price EDI 822 electronic Account Analysis Statements so that the corporate treasurer has a reasonable electronic method of reviewing these bills at a reasonable cost.